Skin Models in Cosmetic Science: Bridging Established Methods and Novel Technologies

 FROM: Institute of Medical Biology - Agency for Science, Technology and Research - SG

-IN RESIDENCE AT: Nanomedicines and Nanoprobes (MNMS), University of Tours - FR
+IN RESIDENCE AT: Nanomedicines and Nanoprobes (NMNS), University of Tours - FR

 - Dr Franck Bonnier,

-Nanomedicines and Nanoprobes (MNMS), University of Tours - FR
+Nanomedicines and Nanoprobes (NMNS), University of Tours - FR

 - Prof. Joke A. Bouwstra, Leiden Academic Centre for Drug Research - NL